alias-mac/blog/content/blog/2012-08-26-email-relay-configuration-your-mac-os-x/index.md

 Don't forget to replace **username** with your actual username and **password** with your password! 🙂

-Now you need to create the `/etc/postfix/sasl_passwd.db` file from the `/etc/postfix/sasl_passwd` one and keep them safe:
+Now you need to create the `/etc/postfix/sasl_passwd.db` file from the `/etc/postfix/sasl_passwd` one, and keep them safe:

 ```bash
 sudo postmap hash:/etc/postfix/sasl_passwd